 I started this blog in 2012 as a way to show that dietitians don’t always eat salads, drink seltzer water and go to bed at 10pm.
 Since then, it’s transitioned to a space focused on stopping diet culture, disordered eating and false assumptions about what healthy actually means.
 The blog has become a community where women feel more hopeful and less alone in their body image, food, and health struggles.
 I post on Mondays, Wednesdays and Fridays about topics ranging from intuitive eating, body image, eating disorder recovery, hormonal & reproductive health, self care, life updates, daily eats, meal inspiration and more.

-Outside of writing the blog, I have a private practice, Nutshell Nutrition, that I started in 2012 to help women recover from varying degrees of disordered eating in addition to reproductive and hormonal issues.
-I also work as a nurse practitioner here in Manhattan with a focus on eating disorders and women’s health.
-When did I become a nurse practitioner and how did I get to New York?
+Outside of writing the blog, I have a private practice, Real Life Women’s Health, that I started in 2012 to help women recover from varying degrees of disordered eating in addition to reproductive and hormonal issues.
+I also work in an inpatient setting as a nurse practitioner in Boston with a focus on eating disorders and women’s health.

 In May 2014 I moved from Charlottesville, VA to New York City to begin a graduate nursing program at Columbia University.
 You can read more about my journey back to school here and my decision to attend Columbia here.
 I graduated in December 2016, and have since bridged my dietetics knowledge with my nursing education to provide comprehensive healthcare through an Intuitive Eating and Health At Every Size lens.

 Everyone has a different definition of health.
-I firmly believe health goes far beyond our grocery carts and exercise routines.
+I firmly believe health goes far beyond our plates and exercise routines.
 As a culture we’ve neglected the emotional, social, and psychological aspects of health, and focused so much of our attention on eating and exercise, that we’ve now normalized disordered eating and exercise.
-For me, I focus on living intuitively and listening to my body to tell me what it needs.
+Personally, I focus on living intuitively and listening to my body to tell me what it needs.
+And I help other women do the same.
 Because at the end of the day, stress is going to kill us before eating cheese whiz or vegging out on the couch will.

 If you’d like to learn more about my approach to nutrition and health, here are a few of my favorite podcasts I’ve been interviewed on that you might enjoy.